What the Fuck Is a Renaissance Faire?

 And even a steampunk or two!

-Activity-wise, there were a few things dotted about.
-Some kind of horse thing, which I watched for a bit.
+At the faire, they also had a few activities.
+There was some kind of horse thing, which I watched for a bit.
 But I didn't really know what was going on, and horses are really, really boring, so I stopped watching them.

 There was a band playing whatever that genre is called that's kinda gypsy-ish and kinda pirate-y and completely, overwhelmingly, breathtakingly lame.